Long time solutions for quasi-linear Hamiltonian perturbations of Schr\"odinger and Klein-Gordon equations on tori: Introduction

 there exists a unique solution of the Cauchy problem \eqref{KG} such that

 where $\mathtt{a}=3$ if $d=2$ and $\mathtt{a}=8/3$ if $d\geq3$. \end{Teo}

-We remark that long time existence for quasi-linear Klein-Gordon equations in dimension one are nowadays well known, see for instance \cite{Delort-circle}.
-The theorem \ref{main2} improves the general result in \cite{Delort-Tori} in the particular case of cubic non-linearities in the following sense.
-First of all we can consider more general equations containing derivatives in the non-linearity (with ``small'' quasi-linear term), moreover our time of existence does not depend on the dimension.
-Furthermore, adapting our proof to the semi-linear case (i.e. when $f=0$ in \eqref{KG} and \eqref{KGnon} and $G$ in \eqref{KGnon2} does not depend on $y_1$), we obtain the better time of existence $\varepsilon^ {-{10/3}^+}$ for any $d\geq 4$.
-In the cases $d=2,3$ we recover the time of existence in \cite{Delort-Tori}.
+The time of existence in \eqref{tesiKG} is intimately connected with the lower bounds on the four waves interactions given in Section \ref{sec:NonresCondKG}.
+More precisely the time of existence is larger then $\e^{-2-{2}/{\beta}} $ with $\beta$ given in Proposition \ref{NonresCondKG}.
+This is the reason for the difference between the result in $d=2$ (where $\beta=2^+$) and $d\geq3$ (where $\beta=3^+$).
+We do not know if this result is sharp, this is an open problem.
+Despite this fact, Theorem \ref{main2} improves the general result in \cite{Delort-Tori,fang} in the particular case of cubic non-linearities in the following sense.
+First of all we can consider more general equations containing derivatives in the non-linearity (with ``small'' quasi-linear term).
+Furthermore, adapting our proof to the semi-linear case (i.e. when $f=0$ in \eqref{KG} and \eqref{KGnon} and $G$ in \eqref{KGnon2} does not depend on $y_1$), we obtain the better time of existence $\varepsilon^ {-{10/3}^{-}}$ for any $d\geq 4$.
+Indeed, in this case, the time of existence is $\e^{-2-4/\beta}$ with $\beta$ as above.
 This is the content of the next Theorem.